saoudrizwan/Dance/README.md

 case .inactive:
     // Either there is no dance animation associated with the view,
     // or an animation exists but hasn't been started.
+    // Note: a finished animation is inactive because the animation
+    // effectively ceases to exist after it finishes
 }
 ```